gcallah/BookReviews/gray.md

 In fact,
 "Once questions of identity become central in politics, conflicts of economic interest can be disregarded.
 Idle chatter of micro-aggression screens out class hierarchy and the abandonment of large sections of society to idleness and destitution."
-(111) In other words, identity politics, far from being "Marxist," are actually a way to divert attention *away* from class issues towards relative trivialities.
+(111) In other words, identity politics, far from being "Marxist," is actually a way to divert attention *away* from class issues towards relative trivialities.

-This reminded me of a recent episode in my own professional field of software engineering: the popular developer site GitHub decided to stop calling the principal code branch of a project the "master" branch, and instead call it "main": because "master" might remind some programmer somewhere of slavery.
-I am sure the people who organized this change felt very virtuous for their "social awareness," but I wondered just how impressed a poor child growing up in a crime-plagued housing project would be at their "effort."
-And can we really console this child for the fact that society has no place for him to make a contribution by pointing out that we now spell "Black" with a capital "B"?
-These are not "steps in the right direction": they are steps by which the privileged hope to conceal the fact they are not actually doing anything substantive at all for the underprivileged.

 ## Conclusion: The Meaning(lessness) of Life